-Several friends take to the mountains and shack-up in the wilderness of back-of-beyond to enjoy a little R & R together, their peace is soon interrupted by a mysterious old man, warning them of a local curse that during the German occupation of the local area that these Nazi invaders were brutal and harsh in their methods of control.
-Telling of the legend of the villager's revolt that drove them up into the cold, dark mountains where they perished, that is until rumour of their return in the form of zombies, evil Nazi zombies.Written by
+Several friends take to the mountains and shack-up in the wilderness of back-of-beyond to enjoy a little R and R together.
+Their peace is soon interrupted by a mysterious old man who informs them that during WWII, Nazi invaders of the area were brutal and harsh in their methods of control until, according to a legend, a villager's revolt drove the invaders up into the cold, dark mountains, where they perished.
+But now there's the rumor that they returned in the form of zombies --evil Nazi zombies.Written by

 5 of 8 people found this review helpful.

 Was this review helpful to you?